Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Results

-Model r1c16 possesses a small bar at $2 \, \Gyr$ (Fig.~1 in Paper I), which grows stronger afterward via angular momentum exchange between stars and DM \citep{athanassoula02,sellwood16,kwak17}, shown until 4 Gyr in Figure \ref{fig:fmapall}.
+Model r1c16 possesses a small bar at $2 \, \Gyr$ (Fig.~1 in Paper I), which grows stronger afterward via angular momentum exchange between stars and DM \citep{athanassoula02,sellwood16,kwak17}, shown until 4 Gyr in Fig. \ref{fig:fmapall}.
 Although the bar formation time delay is only $0.41 \, \Gyr$ relative to model r1c14, the two models undergo significantly different evolutionary paths in bar formation and growth.
 Model r1c14 forms the strongest bar among all the models.
 Model r1c16 forms a weaker bar and experiences two bar weakening phases around $2.5 \, \Gyr$ and $3.5 \, \Gyr$, due to vertical buckling instability.
 The bar in model r1c14 grows continuously without experiencing noticeable buckling instability and forms a well-elongated bar with the region of $F_2 > 0.3$ extending to $4 \, \kpc$ at $4 \, \Gyr$, excluding the bar-spiral coupled regions.
 In terms of length and strength, model r1c14 with $\mratio=10$ forms the longest bar.
 Note that the vertical buckling instability can occur either gradually with a small amplitude in $v_z$ or suddenly with a strong impact in $v_z$ (e.g., \citealt{kwak17,seo19, lokas20}).
 In the following sections, we refer to the gradual and weak heating as vertical instability and the sudden, strong one as buckling instability.

 Decreasing the DM halo resolution while keeping the DM softening the same has no significant effect over the $4 \, \Gyr$ evolution period in our idealized disk-halo systems.
-Model r1c16ldm forms a bar slightly later than model r1c16 due to the stabilizing effects from early spiral heating by massive DM particles with $\mratio=100$.
-It also experiences weakening in $F_2$ around $3.5 \, \Gyr$ within the central few kpc region, but not as much as r1c16 does.
+Model r1c16ldm forms a bar slightly later than model r1c16 due to the stabilizing effects from early spiral heating by massive DM particles with $\mratio=100$ as shown in Paper I (see their Fig. 4).
+It also experiences weakening in $F_2$ around $3.5 \, \Gyr$ within the central few kiloparsec region, but not as much as r1c16 does.
 The overall strength and size of the bar are comparable to those in r1c16.
 When comparing models r1c14 and r1c14ldm, their overall evolutionary paths appear similar, although the bar is slightly shorter at 4 Gyr in model r1c14ldm.
 There are small differences in minor details when $\mratio=10 \rightarrow 100$, but the overall outcomes appear comparable.